kyleneideck/BackgroundMusic/README.md

     /bin/bash BackgroundMusic-master/build_and_install.sh -w && rm -rf BackgroundMusic-master)
 ```

-Otherwise, to build from source and install:
+Otherwise, to build and install from source:

 - Clone or [download](https://github.com/kyleneideck/BackgroundMusic/archive/master.zip) the project.
 - If the project is in a zip, unzip it.